Vowel or Consonant?

 - Ask students to write their names and circle all the vowels.

-- Randomly type letters in rows on a paper.
-Ask students to circle vowels in red.
+- Ask students to circle vowels in red.

 - Ask students to say the alphabet, and when a vowel is called they can either stand or clap.